dvidelabs/flatcc/README.md

 - an executable `flatcc` FlatBuffers schema compiler for C and a corresponding library `libflatcc.a`.
 The compiler generates C header files or a binary flatbuffers schema.
-- a typeless runtime library `libflatccbuilder.a` for building flatbuffers from C. Generated builder headers depend on this library.
+- a typeless runtime library `libflatccrt.a` for building and verifying flatbuffers from C. Generated builder headers depend on this library.
   It may also be useful for other language interfaces.
 The library maintains a stack state to make it easy to build buffers from a parser